 St. Andrew’s Episcopal School seeks a Lower School Counselor for the 2023-2024 school year to advocate for students in creating a positive, healthy student experience with a focus on mental health wellness and social-emotional development.

 Essential Duties and Responsibilities:

-- Collaborate with colleagues across the lower school as well as the student support services department.
+Collaborate with colleagues across the lower school as well as the middle and upper school counselors..

-- Take an active role in professional activities and attend relevant professional meetings and conferences.
+Stay current on trends in independent schools and counseling by taking an active role in professional activities and attending relevant professional meetings and conferences.

 This job operates in a professional school environment.

-- Master’s degree in special education or related field required.
+Master’s degree in school counseling, family therapy, social work, or related field required.

-- A minimum of three years of teaching experience preferred.
+A minimum of five years of counseling experience preferred.

-- Ability to interface and maintain effective relationships with students, faculty, administrators, and parents/guardians.
+Ability to interface and maintain effective relationships with students, faculty, administrators, parents/guardians, and guests.

-- High degree of cultural competency and demonstrated commitment to working with individuals from diverse backgrounds.
+High degree of cultural competency and demonstrated success in working with individuals from diverse backgrounds.